 What is an Order Management System (OMS)?

 An order management system (OMS) is the central nervous system of a modern multichannel retail operation.
-In a nutshell, an OMS takes customer orders, assigns them to be fulfilled and shipped, tracks status throughout the process, and shares that information to the systems and people that need it.
+In a nutshell, an OMS conducts the orchestra of systems that process customer orders, assign them to be fulfilled and shipped, track status throughout the process, and synchronize that information across all of the systems and people that need it.

 Sounds easy?
 When retailers sold only through stores, it was a whole lot easier.
-With more sales channels and higher customer service expectations, the mission of the OMS has expanded.
+As sales channels have proliferated, and customer service expectations have increased, the mission of the OMS has expanded.

 Customers expect a consistent and coordinated experience across channels